 - Students who live off campus through the lottery are required to participate in the College meal plan (minimum 7 meals per week).

 - Living off campus may affect your eligibility for student financial assistance (refer to our information on financial aid for more details).

 - Students are advised not to sign a lease until they obtain written authorization from the College to live off campus.

-- Those students approved for off-campus living through the off-campus lottery are committed to this assignment unless they have communicated with the Office of Residence Life in writing by February 22, 2013.
+- Those students approved for off-campus living through the off-campus lottery are committed to this assignment unless they have communicated with the Residence Life Office in writing by February 21, 2014.